kemichris/Log-Chain/README.md

 - List of workers displayed

 ## Quick Start
-- The contract was run on the polygon Cardona testnet, so make sure you have some testnet tokens, if you don't; click here { https://faucet.polygon.technology/ } to get some.
+- The contract was deployed on the polygon Cardona testnet, so make sure you have some testnet tokens, if you don't; click here { https://faucet.polygon.technology/ } to get some.
 - Then select Polygon zkEVM (cardona) for network
 - input your wallet address, then submit, you will receive the tokens.
 - To launch the app, click here 👉👉 https://log-book-ten.vercel.app/